TDM 40100: Project 2 - Basic Python, Environment & Dependency Management, Documentation

 Project Objectives

 This project is an introduction to Python dependency management and environments.
 We will explore how to create and use different environments, and how to manage them afterwards.
-This is very closely related with dependency mangement and making sure we can make it easy for others to take on the project, while solve problems when it arises; thus, we will take a look at some common tools and conflict resolution techniques.
+This is very closely related with dependency management and making sure we can make it easy for others to take on the project, while solving problems when they arise; thus, we will take a look at some common tools and conflict resolution techniques.
 We integrate this learning with analyzing data driven problems.
 The dataset deals with global C02 and greenhouse gas emission.
 Since this is one of the introduction projects, this part will also serve as a refresher on basic Python implementation, and relevant documentation methods.

 Dataset